e271828e/Flight.jl/README.md

 ## Documentation

 Documentation is still in its infancy.
-Please check out the [tutorials](https://e271828e.github.io/Flight.jl/dev/tutorials/tutorial01/tutorial01/) for a first glance at the package's capabilities.
-If you're in a hurry, you can try the self-contained examples below.
+Please check out the [tutorials](https://e271828e.github.io/Flight.jl/dev/tutorials/tutorial01/tutorial01/) and the examples below for a first glance at the package's capabilities.

 ## Installation